 International citizens living in Malaysia have a few great private international medical insurance plans they can use to cover any medical expenses incurred at public and private Malaysian hospitals.
 Two of the more popular insurers are Cigna Global Medical and GeoBlue Xplorer.
-Cigna Global is a great option for most and you benefit from their flexible plan design allowing you to tailor coverage by selecting specific modules to meet your specific coverage needs.
+Cigna Global is a great option for most and you benefit from their flexible plan design allowing you to tailor medical coverage by selecting specific modules to meet your cost of medical care as needed.
 GeoBlue Xplorer plan is an excellent insurance option for US citizens living in Mexico as they will provide up to 9 months of coverage back in the USA as well as worldwide.

-A Top International Health Plan for All Foreigners in Malaysia
+A Top International Health Insurance Plan for all Foreigners in Malaysia